 LANGUAGE AB INITIO

 For everyone who has had little exposure to or wants to learn a new language, we offer Spanish and French at a beginner level.
+All students complete language assessments upon arrival in order to determine the most appropriate language course placements.

 Group 3 – Individuals and Societies